SoliDry/api-generator/README.md

 ```php
 Route::group(['middleware' => 'jwt',
 ```
-JWT will be created on POST and updated on PATCH request to the entity You`ve been created, for instance You send POST request to ```http://example.com/v1/user``` with the following content:
+JWT will be created on POST and updated on PATCH request to the entity You've been created, for instance, if You send POST request to ```http://example.com/v1/user``` with the following content:
 ```json
 {
   "data": {